 As I mentioned in my previous post, my first candle was pretty okay- except for the fact that I had not placed enough wicks in it.
 Because this would cause it to burn unevenly, I decided to melt the wax back down and remake it.
 After removing the wax from the container to melt it down, I added new wicks (seven this time).
 Additionally, because I had purchased an actual metal wax melting pitcher, I was able to melt and pour all of the wax at once.
 I also added a bit more fragrance because I read that re-melting your candle will cause some of the fragrance to diffuse.
 With these changes, the newly-poured candle was much more successful.
 The wax did not pull away from the sides of the container and it burns much more evenly with the additional wicks.

 Because I had so much fun making this candle, I decided to make several more for my home and for gifts.
 I made a few adjustments based on my initial experience.
-I selected a number of different containers and different fragrances.
+I selected a number of different containers from various thrift stores and tried out several different fragrances.
 Each candle had the appropriate number of wicks glued into place.
 I used various configurations of bamboo skewers and washi tape to secure the tops of the wicks into place.
 This step is absolutely necessary.
 I tried to skip it on one of the candles but after I added the melted wax, the wick became unstable and refused to stay in the center of the candle.

 I also attempted using dye in a few of the candles.
-I wanted some burnt orange candles with a fall scent.
-The dye I purchased did not provide detailed directions, so the initial candles were a neon peach.
+I was trying to make some burnt orange-colored candles with a fall scent.
+The dye I purchased did not provide detailed directions, so the initial candles were a light peach color.
 They, much like my initial candle, had to be re-made.
 To achieve the final color, I combined orange, red, and brown dyes.
 As I continue to make candles, I have continued to learn more about the process.

 Additional tips for candle making